tadamcz/pymetalog-tadamcz-fork/README.md

 pymetalog
 ================
-Colin Smith, Travis Jefferies, Isaac J. Faber
+The original pyetmalog package is by Colin Smith, Travis Jefferies, Isaac J. Faber.

-pip install pymetalog
+This fork is a work in progress.

 ### The Python Metalog Distribution